 Some of the many things I have done or learned in class that have made these changes possible are the regular practice of Lectio Divina – carefully reading through passages of Henry Nouwen’s devotions and praying and meditating with them, regularly practicing identifying my feelings, and paying attention to ways in which my thinking gets distorted and how that impacts my relationships with other people and with God.

-Sandra, I really appreciate all the time and attention you have given us over the past several weeks!
-You are a wonderful, caring teacher and this class has truly blessed my life.
+I really appreciate all the time and attention Sandra has given us over the past several weeks!
+She is a wonderful, caring teacher and this class has truly blessed my life.

 The meditation process has made me better able to listen for God rather than just present a monologue.
 I’ve been able to change the patterns and develop different ways of approaching prayer.
 I’ve been more thoughtful over the past weeks and mindfulness is becoming a habit!